QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning: Introduction

+We first reveal the current challenge within diffusion models that impede the effectiveness of current efficient low-bit quantization methods \cite{qdiffusion,tdqd,tfmq}.
+As illustrated in \cref{fig:method_flow}(a): activation distributions tend to be imbalanced, with most values clustering near zero, while essential high-magnitude values are sparse and inconsistently distributed.
+Existing quantization methods \cite{ptq4dm,qdiffusion,brecq} either approximate large and sparse values, inadequately estimating numerous small values, or focus on small values while overlooking the large ones, thereby impeding the reduction of quantization error.
+To overcome this challenge, we propose to adjust the activation distributions via weight finetuning, where its feasibility is justified both theoretically and empirically.
+Nevertheless, finetuning the entire diffusion model is a highly computationally-expensive and time-consuming process, requiring over 80GB memory and numerous hours \cite{qlora,qdm}.
+Thus, developing an efficient finetuning strategy tailored for diffusion model quantization is important.

-In this paper, we reveal three properties of quantized diffusion models that hinder effective quantization: \raisebox{-0.5pt}{\ding[1.1]{182 }} The activation distributions are likely to be imbalanced, where the majority of values are close to 0 but the other values are large and appear inconsistently.
-Conventional quantization methods tend to either approximate either the large and sparse values, inadequately estimating the numerous small values, or focus on small values while overlooking the large ones, thereby impeding the reduction of quantization error. \raisebox{-0.5pt}{\ding[1.1]{183 }} Diffusion models exhibit varying functions at distinct time steps \cite{perceptiondm}, such as forming object outlines at early time steps and constructing details latter.
-Thus, preserving accurate temporal information is important during quantization.
-However, current methods struggle to represent extensive time steps with limited bit-width under low-bit quantization, leading to similar time embeddings across different time steps and results in error accumulation. \raisebox{-0.7pt}{\ding[1.1]{184 }} Diffusion models typically have complex network architectures, incorporating convolutional layers and linear layers that construct various kinds of attention blocks \cite{vit} and residual blocks \cite{resnet}.
-Whereas previous works consider each model component as equally important and apply quantization uniformly, we reveal that certain layers are particularly sensitive to perturbations from quantization, while others are more resilient.
+To facilitate efficient quantization, we further identify two key properties of quantized diffusion models that unlock new opportunities: \raisebox{-0.6pt}{\ding[1.1]{182 }} diffusion models exhibit varying functions at distinct time steps \cite{perceptiondm}, therefore preserving accurate temporal information is important during quantization; and \raisebox{-0.6pt}{\ding[1.1]{183 }} diffusion models possess complex network architectures, incorporating various types of modules.
+Whereas previous works consider each module as equally important and apply quantization uniformly, we reveal that certain modules are particularly sensitive to perturbations from quantization, while others are more resilient.

+Based on the above findings, we propose a novel quantization approach for diffusion models, termed QuEST (\underline{Qu}antization via \underline{E}fficient \underline{S}elective Fine\underline{T}uning).
+Confronting the revealed quantization challenge, we first theoretically justify that weight finetuning can enhance model robustness toward large activation perturbations in low-bit settings, thereby reducing quantization error.
+In contrast, previous methods have struggled to properly balance clipping error and rounding error.
+Then we empirically demonstrate that by finetuning the model weights, the activation distributions are modified to be more amenable to quantization.
+As shown in \cref{fig:method_flow}(a), the activation distribution is adjusted by reducing the amount of large, sparse values and enhancing the compactness of the value distribution.